12,000 People Have Spoken: They Want Tiffany Haddish & Maya Rudolph To Host The Oscars

-It’s hard to believe that it has been less than two weeks since Kevin Hart was announced as the host for the 2019 Academy Awards, only to have to step down due to his old homophobic tweets resurfacing.
+It’s hard to believe that it has been less than two weeks since Kevin Hart was announced as the host for the 2019 Academy Awards, only to have to step down from the position due to his old homophobic tweets resurfacing.

 Yet, somehow, it is even harder to believe that, in the ensuing almost-two weeks, a replacement Oscars host for Hart has not yet been found.
 But a few people (or, to be exact, nearly 12,000 people) think they have the answer: Tiffany Haddish and Maya Rudolph.

 After Haddish and Rudolph shared a killer presenting bit at the 2018 Oscars, someone had the foresight to start a petition for the duo to host the 2019 ceremony.
 The petition lays out a convincing argument for Haddish and Rudolph to host: both are objectively hilarious, universally beloved, and would provide some much-needed diversity to the Academy Awards.
-Over the past 20 years, only three women (Anne Hathaway, Whoopi Goldberg, and Ellen DeGeneres) and two people of colour (Chris Rock and Whoopi Goldberg) have hosted the Academy Awards.
+Over the past 20 years, only three women (Anne Hathaway, Whoopi Goldberg, and Ellen DeGeneres) and two people of color (Chris Rock and Whoopi Goldberg) have hosted the Academy Awards in the show’s history.

 Advertisement